Rio pledges ‘power island’ immune from blackouts

 Rio's Olympic plan forecasts that the total demand in the city, including Olympic venues, will be 4,900 megawatts — well below its current generating capacity, 5,800 megawatts.

-But this week's blackouts forced those two plants to shut down for 24 hours as a safety precaution after the massive energy failure hit 18 of Brazil's states.
+But this week's blackouts forced those two plants to shut down for 24 hours as a safety precaution after the massive energy failure hit 18 of Brazil's states, drawing scrutiny from Greenpeace about new projects in the sector.

-Both Mendelson Forman and Anderson praised Brazil's know-how in the electrical sector and expressed optimism that Brazil has the capability to overcome energy obstacles.
+Both Mendelson Forman and Anderson praised Brazil's know-how in the electrical sector and expressed optimism that Brazil has the capability to overcome energy obstacles, with plans for four new nuclear plants by 2030 signaling long-term investment.

 "It has ability and has money, as Brazil was not hurt as bad in this global recession," Mendelson Forman said.
 "Brazil has an excellent capacity to build infrastructure."